This is part of a series on Building 12 Startups in 12 Months.

 This is product number three: Draupnr!

 Serving a folder full of html files will always be orders of magnitude faster than any dynamic, scripted site.
 It also requires orders of magnitude less in resources and thereby cost.
+Also, this paradigm allows better integration with serverless deployment and better integration with functional paradigm compute services especially.
+This will come up again in later projects.

 But, it is hard to modify content on large sites with hundreds of pages, when the pages are all static.
 Nonetheless, we go to incredible lengths to simulate the speed of static pages through elaborate caching schemes.
 There are entire industries built on the idea of serving static versions of dynamic sites.